-The Beaches Co-operative Playschool is a great option for families who are looking for more involvement in their child’s early education.
-Here’s why we stand apart from other preschools in East York and the Beaches area:
+The Beaches Co-operative Playschool is a great option for families who are looking for a more enriching option for their child’s early education.
+Here’s why we have been a pillar in early childcare since 1978, standing apart from other preschools in East York and the Beaches area:

 Family is always welcome to participate at school, and caregivers can often be seen spending time in the classroom

 Parental participation is important to the school, without the requirement of classroom duty.
 We invite parents to join our morning welcome circle, and give to the school community in ways they are able.

 Outdoor space is a cornerstone of child play and we offer a year-round, safe and fun playground for our students.